 Looking at other options and documenting your assumptions for each of them clarifies your thinking.

 Now you have a proposal.
 Critique it: do it better than the usual devil’s advocates in your organization.
 You’re ready to present it to the execs.
 Go for it.

 Recording your decisions

 There’s no better teacher than your own experiences.
-If you haven’t so far, start now with a Decision Log: a log with the details of what decisions you made, what options you considered, and the outcomes you’re expecting.
-Trust me, it is a gift you’re giving to your future self.
+If you haven’t so far, start now with a Decision Log: a log with the details of your decisions, what options you considered, and the outcomes you’re expecting.
+Trust me; it is a gift you’re giving to your future self.
 The discipline of writing it down will memorialize the decisions for your team regardless of any org changes that happen down the lane.

-Write down every consequential decision like a journal.
-It’s not an exaggeration to say Context is the king when it comes to decision making.
+Write down every consequential decision in a journal.
+It’s not an exaggeration to say Context is the king when it comes to decision-making.

-A few months or years down the lane with a faded memory, you want to look back at the decisions.
-You now may have a different take either because of more experience or better expertise.
-An unbiased future can learn what bets you made that worked and which ones did not.
+A few months or years down the lane with a faded memory, you want to reflect on the decisions.
+You may have a different take either because of more experience or better expertise.
+An unbiased future can learn what bets you made that worked and which did not.

 If you’re like me and agree that writing clarifies thinking, see a related post.

 Some areas I did not cover here explicitly, but hope to do so in the future issues:

 - Ambiguity is much higher in certain organizations—the proverbial several shades of gray.
 Is that due to the necessary complexity or an accidental one?